Kamtok (Guantuo) dam: Kamtok dam protests

 Many international and local interest groups have drawn attention to the displacement of communities, the loss of historic monuments, and the environmental impact of the dam.
 Activists have also criticized the exploitation of Tibet, which faces the damaging consequences of dam construction, while reaping little benefit.
 There was no consultation of the communities which would be affected by the dam construction, and there is no official mechanism through which residents can demand consultation.
 The forced displacement of villages and the destruction of religious sites prompted residents and monks to gather outside of provincial government offices and monasteries to appeal to officials to reconsider the project.
 Despite the peaceful protest and the organized effort to draw attention to resident's concerns, videos circulated on Weibo show police abusing and arresting protesters, leaving many injured.
 While there had been smaller protests in 2012 when the dam was first proposed, a more organized campaign began on the 14th of February 2024 and continued across the region throughout the month.
 At least 300 Tibetans gathered outside of Dege County town hall to protest the construction, and it is estimated that over 1,000 monks and Tibetans were arrested in connection to the protests.
 About 40 monks were released at the end of the month, the majority from the 14th century Wontod monastery, renowned for its murals and artworks, which would be completely submerged were the construction to continue.
 An unknown number of protestors remain in custody, and authorities vowed to identify those involved in the protests and dissemination of information.
 International organizations such as International Campaign for Tibet are working to publicize the protests and demand international action.

 In June 2025, two senior leaders of Yena Monastery in Dege County, Sichuan province, were sentenced to prison for their involvement in protests against a planned Chinese hydropower project.
 Sherab, the abbot, received a four-year sentence, while Gonpo, the monastery's chief administrator, was sentenced to three years and was reported to be in critical condition due to torture in detention.
 Authorities imposed strict surveillance and movement restrictions in the region, effectively placing around 4,000 people under collective confinement.
 Yena Monastery faced intensified repression, and officials reportedly targeted the two leaders for seeking legal representation.

+Gonpo Tsering, a monastery staff member, was arrested by Chinese authorities for allegedly leading the Feb 2024 protests against construction of the dam.
+According to the International Campaign for Tibet, he was tortured and remained in critical condition in a hospital in Chengdu two years after his arrest.